Could not mount drive (com.apple.diskmanagement.disenter error 49218)

 3. Type the command below to mount the drive(Replace the disk1s2 with the identifier of your unmountable drive).diskutil mount /dev/disk1s2

 Fsck is a tool used to check the consistency of a file system.
-If the fsck process is stuck during the checking, it may cause the drive unmountable issue with com.apple.DiskManagement.disenter error 49218 on your Mac.
+If the fsck process is stuck during the checking, it may cause the drive to be unmountable with com.apple.DiskManagement.disenter error 49218 on your Mac.
 Then, killing the fsck process may help fix it.
+Here's how:

-Have you fix the DiskManagement.disenter error 49218 with our methods?
-If you have, share with more people!
+Have you fixed the DiskManagement.disenter error 49218 with our methods?
+If you have, share it with more people!

-When the com.apple.DiskManagement.disenter error 49218 occurs to the external hard drive, you can try to log out of your user account and log back in, this is proven by Mac users.
-The steps are pretty simple, just give it a shot.
+When the com.apple.DiskManagement.disenter error 49218 occurs on the external hard drive; you can try to log out of your user account and log back in; this is proven by Mac users.
+The steps are pretty simple; just give it a shot.
 You'd better save the working projects before logging out.

 1. Click the Apple menu and choose Log Out (username).